‘Winemaking isn’t a matter of life or death – it’s much more important than that!’ Leo Buring

 Leo Buring left Minchinbury in 1919 and worked as a consultant to other wineries around Australia until he set up Leo Buring Pty Ltd in 1931.
 He was a director of Lindemans and of H. Buring & Sobels Ltd. from 1934-1960.
 The Buring in that Clare Valley company was his older brother Hermann, and the company was better known as Quelltaler.
 One of the best Aussie Rieslings I’ve ever tasted was a 1984 Quelltaler Riesling, made by Michel Dietrich who was brought out from Alsace by new owners Remy Martin.
 We drank the last bottle around 2010, and wished we’d bought more cases of it.

-Quelltaler was sold to Melbourne wine merchants Nathan and Wyeth (owned by Remy Martin) in the seventies, then sold to Wolf Blass in the eighties, then sold to Southcorp in the nineties, and acquired by Fosters in naughties.
-That’s how Quelltaler ended up in the graveyard of Treasury Wine Estates, the wine arm of Fosters, alongside Minchinbury sparkling wine.
+Quelltaler was sold to Melbourne wine merchants Nathan and Wyeth (owned by Remy Martin) in the seventies, then sold to Wolf Blass in the eighties, then Wolfie sold out to what became Mildara Blass in the nineties, and then disappeared in the vast graveyard of Treasury Wine Estates alongside Minchinbury sparkling wine.
 They changed the name of the winery to Annie’s Lane.

 Chateau Leonay at Penrith?